20 Christmas Star Quilting Pattern Ideas for Holiday Bedrooms

 4. Charming Colorful Rainbow Holiday Star Quilt for Kids

-Inject vibrant energy into a child’s room with a modern rainbow star design that stimulates the imagination while providing a soft, safe haven for sleep.
+Inject vibrant energy into a child’s room with a modern rainbow star design that stimulates the imagination while providing a soft haven for sleep.
 By using a spectrum of solids against a calming background, you create a playful focal point that doesn’t sacrifice physical comfort for style.

 Pro Design Tip: